vuncrychen/blog/_posts/2019-01-26-guide-to-forking-pixyll.md

 ---
 layout: post
-title: Guide to Forking Pixyll
+title: Guide to Fucking Pixyll
 date: 2019-01-26 19:22
 summary: Pixyll is available to you under the MIT license.
 categories: jekyll pixyll